dhamilton19/Client-Prototype-Skeleton-React/README.md

-# Client-Prototype-Skeleton
+# Client-Prototype-Skeleton-React
-This is a repository that can be used for client library prototyping.
+This is a repository that can be used for prototyping with React.
-It is barebones but will make it quick and simple to get a prototype up and running.
+It is barebones but will make it quick and simple to get a prototype up and running without all the bloat from other projects.

-The project uses Gulp and BrowserSync to automatically inject scripts, styles and bower components onto the index.html and then reloads the browser.
+The project uses Gulp and BrowserSync to automatically compile react code along with npm modules and then reload the browser.
+Browserify will bundle all front end dependencies.

 ##Using
-Follow Set up below then Run and start developing /app directory.
+Follow Set up below then Run and start developing /src directory.
+Use npm to manage front end and back end packages.

 ##Set up
 1. Open cmd or terminal and run `npm install`